ConstantinCatalin/2d-BrowserGame/README.md

 Control: using the space key.<br>
 Jump over the red squares that come towards you and gain a high score. <br>
 The game end when the player collide with one of the red squares.
-The speed of the squares is random.

 ![alt text](https://imgur.com/5rAzxOg.png)